kiepskee/flanki/README.md

 A Cloudflare-native Flanki session manager for creating lobbies, inviting friends, splitting teams, and tracking live match stats plus ranking.

+The frontend uses static assets plus Tailwind CSS, and the backend runs on Cloudflare Workers with D1.

 ## Stack

 - Cloudflare Workers for APIs